ultralytics/ultralytics/docs/en/datasets/obb/index.md

 Currently, the following datasets with Oriented Bounding Boxes are supported:

-- [**DOTA v2**](dota-v2.md): DOTA (A Large-scale Dataset for Object Detection in Aerial Images) version 2, emphasizes detection from aerial perspectives and contains oriented bounding boxes with 1.7 million instances and 11,268 images.
+- [DOTA-v2](dota-v2.md): DOTA (A Large-scale Dataset for Object Detection in Aerial Images) version 2, emphasizes detection from aerial perspectives and contains oriented bounding boxes with 1.7 million instances and 11,268 images.

-- [**DOTA8**](dota8.md): A small, 8-image subset of the full DOTA dataset suitable for testing workflows and Continuous Integration (CI) checks of OBB training in the `ultralytics` repository.
+- [DOTA8](dota8.md): A small, 8-image subset of the full DOTA dataset suitable for testing workflows and Continuous Integration (CI) checks of OBB training in the `ultralytics` repository.

 ### Incorporating your own OBB dataset